bklevence/bklevence.github.io/_posts/2017-03-04-archive-camp-begins-at-the-village.md

 ---
-title: Camp begins at the Village
+title: "Archive: Camp begins at the Village"
 date: 2013-06-20 21:51
 author: bklevence
 ---